23 Error Reduction Techniques

 - Training records must be maintained and updated as per regulatory requirements.

-- There are great training courses through organizations like PCCA, Medisca etc.
+- There are great training courses through organizations such as PCCA, Medisca, and others.

 - Implement independent double-checks at critical steps (e.g., ingredient selection, weighing, final product verification).